-1. Describe how school will provide parents and families with timely information about the Title I programs, meetings and other activities in a format and language parents can understand.
-Consider Title I programs such as tutoring, mentoring, parent/family trainings.
-List evidence that you will upload based on your description.
+- 1. Describe how school will provide parents and families with timely information about the Title I programs, meetings and other activities in a format and language parents can understand.
+Consider Title I programs such as tutoring, mentoring, parent/family trainings. - 2.
+Describe how school will inform parents about the curriculum and proficiency levels students are expected to meet. - 3.
+Describe how school will inform parents about forms of academic assessments used to measure student progress and achievement levels of State academic standards. - 4.
+Describe how school will inform parents about opportunities to participate in decision-making related to the education of their children. - 5.
+Describe how the school will offer flexible meeting dates and times for trainings, activities and events to remove barriers for attendance.

 The Title I Annual Meeting will be held where parents/families will receive information regarding what it means to be a Title 1 School, what Title I Funds are used to pay for at Village and why it is important to use Title I funds to provide training to families so they may help students reach their full socio-academic potential.
-The information will be shared through sending home a flyer, using One Voice for a call out and text message, announcements, the school marquee and the dates will be posted on our website.
+The information will be shared through sending home a flyer, Parent Link, text message, announcements, the school marquee and the dates will be posted on our website.
 (Information will be shared in all appropriate languages).

 The information will be documented through minutes that will be recorded by the SAC secretary, Chair or Social Services Facilitator.
 We will also upload flyers, evidence of announcements and take pictures and post them on social media following the events.

-2. Describe how school will inform parents about the curriculum and proficiency levels students are expected to meet.
-List evidence that you will upload based on your description.
-In order to inform parents about the curriculum the following will be done at Village Academy: Principal will share data patterns, trends and academic goals with school families during SAC & other events as appropriate FSA Night will be held to share information regarding the tests and requirements Breakout sessions during other scheduled events (Literacy Night, STEM Night, Math Night) where parents will receive instruction on strategies that can be used to support their child(ren).
+In order to inform parents about the curriculum the following will be done at Village Academy: Principal will share data patterns, trends and academic goals with school families during SAC & other events as appropriate FAST Night will be held to share information regarding the tests and requirements Breakout sessions during other scheduled events (Literacy Night, STEM Night) where parents will receive instruction on strategies that can be used to support their child(ren).
 Throughout the year call outs will be done to inform parents to expect progress reports and report cards.
 During parent conferences parents will be provided data from student assessments.
 (Information will be shared in all appropriate languages).

-The information will be documented through agendas, flyers, minutes, presentations, conference notes and photographs/videos.
-Regarding events, we will post to social mediapost on our school's website.
-3. Describe how school will inform parents about forms of academic assessments used to measure student progress and achievement levels of State academic standards.
-List evidence that you will upload based on your description.
+The information will be documented through agendas, flyers, minutes, presentations.
+Regarding events, we will post to social media post on our school's website.

 In order to inform parents about forms of academic assessments used to measure student progress and achievement levels of State academic standards Village will use the One-Voice call out system to inform parents of upcoming testing and when results are received for Diagnostics.
 Instructions will be shared with families on how to access summative and formative data in SIS.
-As the date of PM1, PM2, PM3 draws near Assessment Night will be held to share information regarding the tests and requirements.
-Informative sessions will be held during other scheduled events (Literacy Night, STEM Night, Math Night) where parents will receive instruction on strategies that can be used to support their child(ren).
+As the date of PM1, PM2, PM3 draws near FAST Night will be held to share information regarding the tests and requirements.
+Informative sessions will be held during other scheduled events (Literacy Night, STEM Night) where parents will receive instruction on strategies that can be used to support their child(ren).
 During parent conferences parents will be provided data from student assessments.
 (Information will be shared in all appropriate languages).

-Call out emails from One-Voice; SAL-P given to families; evidence of announcements.
-4. Describe how school will inform parents about opportunities to participate in decision-making related to the education of their children.
-List evidence that you will upload based on your description.
+Parent Link messages/emails; evidence of announcements; presentation materials